The Chameleon Leader: Adapting Styles for Success

 functions are to provide direction and socioemotional support in

 any situation.
-The recognition of tasks and relationships is an important
+Therefore, the recognition of tasks and relationships is an important

 aspect of leadership.